Top Email Marketing Mistakes To Avoid

 Messed-up personalisation – It’s always worth sending a test copy of the email to make sure you avoid these personalisation gaffes! – MailerLite

-However, you should also think from the customer’s perspective and be sceptical about estimating the results.
+However, you should also consider the customer’s perspective and be sceptical about estimating the results.

 Think about whether your newsletter sounds persuasive and will it push your customers to take the next step.

-Moreover, be open about editing and revising your emails as that will only make it sound better.
+Moreover, be open about editing and revising your emails, as that will only make them sound better.